brandon-rhodes/pyephem/src/ephem/doc/index.rst

 Installation
 ------------

-Version **3.7.4.1** is the most recent release of PyEphem.
+Version **3.7.5.1** is the most recent release of PyEphem.
-Consult the `change log`_ to see the new features, including an **incompatible** change in the way that the rising and settings functions operate!
+Consult the `change log`_ to see the new features!

 .. _change log: CHANGELOG

-The easiest way to install PyEphem is to use the pip_ command, like this:
+The easiest way to install PyEphem on a Linux or Mac OS machine, after making sure that “Python.h” and the other Python header files are installed (which on Ubuntu requires the “python-dev” package), is to use the pip_ command, like this:

 .. _pip: http://pypi.python.org/pypi/pip